ubco-W2022T1-cosc301/project-group38/Analysis.md

 In this analysis, we will try to answer the questions we have had regarding our data by manipulating the data to be represented by various parameters and graphs.

-## Question: Which metal oxides are present at various temperatures and humidities?
+## Question (Jayden): Which metal oxides are present at various temperatures and humidities?

 Observations:
 - mean Temperature to be 17.965&deg;C